jonathanstowe/META6/README.md

 ## Installation

-Assuming you have a working Rakudo Perl 6 installation you should be able to install this with *zef* :
+Assuming you have a working Rakudo Raku installation you should be able to install this with *zef* :

     # From the source directory